Subroto Bagchi: Professional career

-He started his work life as a clerk in the Industries Department of the Government of Odisha in 1976 after giving up his post graduate studies.
+He started his work life as a clerk in the Industries Department of the Government of Odisha in 1976, After giving up his post graduate studies.
 After a year of working there, he qualified to be a management trainee in DCM in 1977 where he worked for the ensuing 5 years.
 In 1981, he entered the computer industry and worked for a number of computer companies between 1981 and 1999 in various functions like sales, marketing and operations.
-His longest stint was at Wipro where he became the Chief Executive of Wipro's Global R&D before working for chairman Azim Premji as corporate Vice-President, Mission Quality.
+His longest stint was at Wipro where he became the Chief Executive of Wipro's Global R&D before working for chairman Azim Premji as corporate vice-president, Mission Quality.
 He left Wipro in 1998 to join Lucent Technologies.
 He left Lucent a year after to co-found Mindtree in 1999 along with 9 other co-founders.
-Mindtree is a $1 billion (Fiscal 19), Global IT services company with approximately 20000+ people.
-It is listed at the National Stock Exchange and the Bombay Stock Exchange in India.
+Mindtree was a $1 billion (Fiscal 19), Global IT services company with approximately 20000+ people.
+It was listed at the National Stock Exchange and the Bombay Stock Exchange in India.

 When Mindtree started, Subroto Bagchi began as chief operating officer.
-Soon after, the company was hit by a global economic slowdown and then the events of 9/11 took place.
-Many early-stage companies collapsed during this time and Bagchi moved to the US in response and helped the leadership team stay together through the difficult years.

-Between 1999 and 2007, he was instrumental in articulating Mindtree's mission, vision and values.
-He led leadership development, marketing and knowledge management initiatives that differentiated the company from the beginning.
-Mindtree's distinctive physical locations reflect his thought leadership.
-He is also the face of the company's outreach beyond business.
-In 2007, he was part of the apex team that led Mindtree from an idea to IPO.
-Post-IPO, Bagchi took on the role of Gardener at Mindtree.
-In this new role, he focused full-time on the Top-100 leaders at Mindtree to expand their leadership capacity beyond the founding team.
-In 2010, he was appointed vice-chairman to the Board.
+In 2010, he was appointed vice-chairman to the board.
 On 1 April 2012, he assumed the office of chairman.
 He stepped down as the chairman in January 2016.
-On May 1, 2016, at the invitation of the Chief Minister of Odisha, he took on the full-time role of Chairman, Odisha Skill Development Authority in the rank and status of a Cabinet Minister at an annual salary of 1 rupees.
+On 1 May 2016, at the invitation of the Chief Minister of Odisha, Naveen Patnaik, he took on the full-time role of chairman, Odisha Skill Development Authority in the rank and status of a Cabinet Minister at an annual salary of 1 rupees.

-Subroto is also on the Board of White Swan Foundation.
-White Swan Foundation for Mental Health is a not-for-profit organization that offers knowledge services in the area of mental health.
-The Foundation provide patients, caregivers and others with well-researched content that will help them make informed decisions on how to deal with mental health issues.